Insurance cancellation: the comparative analysis of the Hamon and Chatel laws to leave your insurer

 Beyond individual rights, Chatel and Hamon have restructured the insurance and telecom markets.
 Increased consumer mobility has created unprecedented competitive pressure, forcing companies to reinvent themselves.

-Mutations of offers and services
+Changes in offers and services

-Aware of the threat, insurers have launched strengthened loyalty programs.
+Aware of the threat, insurers have launched enhanced loyalty programs.
 Generali offers additional discounts for multi-insurance (auto + home).
 MAAF offers personalized advice to help policyholders optimize their coverage.
 Orange and SFR offer bundled packages (mobile + internet + insurance) to increase the switching cost to a competitor.

-Evolution of rates and guarantees
+Evolution of prices and coverages

 Towards a future harmonization of cancellation rights

-The prospect of a single digital gateway
+The prospect of a one-stop digital portal

 Uniform notice periods

-Extension of the scope of application
+Extension of the scope

-This expansion would require a fine negotiation between consumer protection and market stability.
+This expansion would require fine negotiation between consumer protection and market stability.
 A balance to be reached by 2027 or beyond, depending on ongoing reforms.

 Profil de l'auteur